Aaron B. Koontz

-Aaron B. Koontz is an American producer, writer and director.
-He is the founder and CEO of Paper Street Pictures, a film production company in Austin, Texas.
-He is also a producer behind The Pale Door, the Scare Package franchise, and Shelby Oaks, from YouTuber Chris Stuckmann.
+Aaron B. Koontz is an American producer, writer, and director.
+He is the founder and CEO of Paper Street Pictures, a film production company based in Austin, Texas.
+He is also a producer for the Scare Package franchise, The Pale Door, Shelby Oaks, and the upcoming The Mandela Catalogue film, and serves as the creator and showrunner of the television series Revival.

 Early life and education

 Koontz was born in Indianapolis, Indiana.
 As a child, he shot home movies and wrote numerous short stories.

 After moving to Florida with his family he went on to attend Full Sail University, where he was a classmate of filmmakers Adam Wingard and E. L. Katz.
 Koontz graduated in 2001 and worked as freelance crew on various film sets including Monster and studio films The Punisher and Out of Time.
+Aaron was inducted into the Full Sail University Hall of Fame as part of its 15th annual induction class in early 2025.

 Career

 In 2003, Koontz took a nearly ten-year detour where he worked in video game production as a producer and QA tester-manager for companies like EA Sports, THQ and Zynga.
 In 2012, Koontz left games to start the boutique genre production company Paper Street Pictures.
 Through Paper Street, Koontz wrote and directed multiple short films including the award-winning Honor Student.
 In 2014, Koontz was an executive producer of the SXSW hit Starry Eyes, and then in 2016, he co-wrote, produced and directed his first feature film, Camera Obscura, for NBC Universal.
 In 2019, Koontz lead the production team for the Shudder cult hit Scare Package, of which he also was the core story co-writer and director as well as the final segment director with Horror Hypothesis.
 In 2020, Aaron co-wrote, directed and produced The Pale Door, a horror-western he released with the help of executive producer Joe R. Lansdale.
+In 202, Koontz became a founding member of the genre consulting firm, Blood Oath, with various other industry veterans.

 In 2022, he produced five films, with the first was The Requin, starring Alicia Silverstone, followed by Revealer, for which he also wrote the comic book tie-in with Vault Comics.
 Old Man, starring Stephen Lang, came out in the fall, followed by Blood Relatives which premiered at Fantastic Fest, before releasing in select theaters on Thanksgiving week, and Snow Valley.

-Koontz directed, produced and co-wrote Scare Package 2: Rad Chad's Revenge, the sequel to Scare Package.
+Koontz directed, produced, and co-wrote Scare Package II: Rad Chad's Revenge, the sequel to Scare Package.
 The film premiered at Fright Fest in August, before streaming exclusively on Shudder in December, which was called a "superior and superbly silly sequel" by MovieWeb.
+Koontz has also expressed interest in producing a third Scare Package film with Shudder.